pmean/classes/biostats-1/src/5501-syllabus.md

 *"The term sabotage includes, but is not limited to, the unauthorized interference with, modification of, or destruction of the work or intellectual property of another member of the University community."*

 To ensure academic integrity and prevent plagiarism, UMKC has purchased the Internet-based Turn It In.
 This site allows faculty and students to submit papers Asynchronous Online to examine a paper’s originality.
 The site compares submitted papers with several proprietary algorithm databases to check for plagiarism.
 The course director reserves the right to have student assignments reviewed on Turnitin.com in this course.
 Submissions will have all identifying information removed from the submission to ensure that each student’s rights are protected.
 The instructor also reserves the right to use publicly available search engines and information to validate the originality of submitted work.

+**Addendum for programming assignments**: You are expected to write your own programs or modify programs that are provided for you in class.
+You may not ask other students in the class or anyone outside the class to write your programs or post a request on an Internet discussion board.
+You can search for information on the Internet and/or consult large language models like ChatGPT.
+If your program has an error and you do not know how to fix it, you can seek advice from the teachers of this class or other students in this class.
+Please acknowledge any Internet resources that you relied on or anyone who helped you fix an error.

 #### Campus Safety